 For those of you who are wondering what is a Christkindl I can be of some help.
-In Germany, Switzerland, Austria and other countries of that region the Christkindl is the traditional bringer of gifts during Christmas.
-The literal translation is Christ Child but thought of more as a sprite like child usually depicted with blonde hair and angelic wings, dressed in white.
-The Christkindl usually visits on December 6th to bring presents to children in the same way Santa Claus visits on Christmas Eve.
+In Germany, Switzerland, Austria and other countries of that region the Christkindl is literally translated as the Christ Child but thought of more as a sprite like child usually depicted with blonde hair and angelic wings, dressed in white.
+The Christkindl ushers in the holiday season with the help of St. Nicolas who, on December 6th, brings presents to children in the same way Santa Claus visits on Christmas Eve.
 The market is regularly visited by the Christkindl, as well as St. Nicholas and Krampus.

 There is something magical about Christmas morning.
 The colder air, the snow and the weeks of anticipation for the visit from Santa Claus.
 The joy of family and the coming together to celebrate the close of another year.
 It’s one of my favorite times of year and this family portrait session is a great way to close 2020…